 - Direct Lung Injury

 - o Aspiration

 - o Pneumonia

-- Toxic inhalation
+- o Toxic inhalation

-- Lung contusion
+- o Lung contusion

 - Near drowning

 - Indirect Lung Injury

 - Severe sepsis

 - o Shock

-- o Multiple trauma
+- Multiple trauma

-- o Burn injury
+- Burn injury

 - Acute pancreatitis

-- Cardiopulmonary bypass
+- o Cardiopulmonary bypass

 - Drug overdose

 It has been suggested by the Toronto TRALI Consensus Panel to add a category of possible TRALI that would have the same definition as TRALI except for the presence of a temporal relationship to an alternative risk factor for ALI (as described above).
 In such a circumstance TRALI should be indicated with a possible imputability to transfusion.